Alek327/Transforming-MRIO-to-IRIO-Modeling-Regional-Trade-Flows-in-Italy-s-Sub-National-Regions/README.md

 ## Contact

-For any questions or further information, please contact [Your Name] at [Your Email].
+For any questions or further information, please contact [Oleksandr Galychyn] at [ogalychyn@yahoo.com].